meyerbro/docker-terraform/README.md

 ./terraform.sh output public_dns
 ```

-Wait 2 or 3 min and you can curl the public_dns output or open in the browser.
+Wait 1 or 2 min and you can curl the public_dns output or open in the browser.

 ```
 ./terraform.sh destroy
+# Type yes and press enter.
 ```

 [1]: http://www.terraform.io/ "Terraform"